tdovan/telco-caas-on-baremetal/README.md

 - provide tools to secure the CaaS and NFs (business continuity, runtime, vault, SIEM)
 - provide tools to operate the NFs (Service Mesh, autoscaling ...)

-> test this block is for quote 1

 ![General workflow](images/general-workflow.png)